MaT1g3R/Halp/deliverables/iteration-02.review.md

  * Ordered from most to least important.
  * Explain why you are making a change.

 We are going to have a scrum master from now on.
-As stated above, we already experienced the concequences of not having one.
+As stated above, we already experienced the consequences not having one.
 Therefore, in order to meet our deadlines and making sure everyone is keeping up with the workload, we will assign someone to be the scrum master.

 ## Product - Review